Humane-Documentation/Spree/application/state_machine.md

 ```

 ### Syntax flexibility

-Although state_machine introduces a simplified syntax, it still remains
-backwards compatible with previous versions and other state-related libraries by
-providing some flexibility around how transitions are defined.
-See below for an
+state_machine provide flexibility around how transitions are defined.
-overview of these syntaxes.

 #### Verbose syntax
 In general, it's recommended that state machines use the implicit syntax for
 transitions.
 However, you can be a little more explicit and verbose about
 transitions by using the `:from`, `:except_from`, `:to`,